 For patients, a lack of diversity can cause feelings of being excluded and unacknowledged in a health care setting, which can lead to mistrust when receiving preventative care and choosing to maintain treatment.
 A 2008 survey revealed that only 43% of Black patients trust their physician compared to a reported 80% of white patients.
 Such reluctance, in turn, yields negative health consequences that can be life-threatening even when the cause of diagnosis is preventable and curable.

 This is why it’s crucial to avoid implicit bias by including more nuanced illustrations that showcase the particular issues affecting marginalized populations.
 Depicting conditions common to these communities will better educate medical professionals and establish trust with patients of all demographics.

 Since his viral image, Ibe has been invited to have some of his work published in a clinical handbook designed to show how a range of conditions appear on dark skin, which serves as a small win in the pursuit of equal representation.

-While the depiction of a black fetus may have been a departure from what’s considered commonplace in the world of medicine, we surely hope it’s far from the last, and that black and brown skin tones in medical illustrations will become routine.
+While the depiction of a Black fetus may have been a departure from what’s considered commonplace in the world of medicine, we surely hope it’s far from the last, and that diverse skin tones in medical illustrations will become routine.